logo

 You Can Do It!

 Teaching a foreign language to your child is certainly a challenge, but with the right tools and a positive attitude, you can do it!
-Take advantage of this list of ideas while you gather your resources and make your teaching plan or schedule your free class with Homeschool Spanish Academy today.
+Take advantage of this list of ideas while you gather your resources and make your teaching plan, or schedule your free class with Homeschool Spanish Academy today.
 We would love to help you achieve your language goals.
-No matter how you choose to teach your child Spanish, remember how great of a parent you are for helping your child to master a foreign language. ¡Buen trabajo!
+No matter how you choose to teach your child Spanish, remember what a great parent you are for helping your child master a foreign language. ¡Buen trabajo!

 Would you like a Free Spanish eBook for Beginners?